VirtoCommerce/vc-platform/docs/fundamentals/make-secure-webapi.md

 In this implementation, we load all **StoreSelectedScope** objects that are assigned to the `order:read` permission in the role definition, and then use the stores' identifiers are retrieved from these scopes to change the **CustomerOrderSearchCriteria** for  enforce policy to return only orders for stores that are defined in the permission scopes.

 ## Permissions localizations

-Virto platform manager support localization resources for text, captions, tips etc. this is also true for permission names.
-This is achieved by adding into module localization resource file   resources with a special key names
+Virto Platform Manager supports localization resources for text, captions, tips, etc. This is also true for permission names.
+This is achieved by adding resources with a special key names into module localization resource file:

 > *‘permissions:’ + permission.name*